Questions founders actually ask

 Conservative by industry standards.
 Typically 2–3x EBITDA, from relationship banks, with covenants that leave operating room.
 We're not trying to dividend-recap the company or squeeze every basis point — we're trying to make sure the balance sheet supports the business we want to build.

 Yes.
-A portion of post-close equity is reserved for the team — typically 5–10%, depending on the company's size and structure.
+A pool of 8–10% of enterprise value is reserved for the team, depending on the company's size and structure.
+And because Waverock is a single business, that equity participates in all of Waverock — not just the operating company they work at — so a great year anywhere in the family lifts everyone.
 The specifics are worked out with you and tailored to who's contributing what.

 Didn't see your question?
 Ask us directly.